SringayKeno/bikeSharing_NYC/README.md

 ## Overview of Analysis

 Last summer, my friend Kate and I took the vacation of a lifetime.
 We spent 2 full weeks in New York City exploring historical landmarks like Central Park, the Empire State Building, and the Statue of Liberty.
 It was a magical experience.
 As we flew home we looking through photos and realized a key ingredient to the magic was an unlikely suspect, Citibike.
 Kate and I biked everywhere which allowed us to get to really know New York City and interact with others as they commuted on rideshare bikes A gem of an idea stated to form in our minds.
 What if we could start a similar bikeshare in Des Moines Iowa, our hometown?
 Kate and I start brainstorming, and a to of weeks later, Kate calls telling me she may have a potential angel investor.
 The potential investoris interested in providing seed money to explore a bikesharing program in Des Moines.
 Thi sis an exciting prospect, but I know we have to think realistictly.
 The mechanics of making this business work might be quite different in NYC than Des Moines.
 I decided the first step is to look at how the bikeshare busines actually works in NYC.
-Then I will create a proposal for how it might work in D Des Moines.
+Then I will create a proposal for how it might work in Des Moines.

 ## Results of Analysis

+### Trip Duration in August

+The first graph (graph1, below) is a linear depiction of trip duration during the month of August.
+The top of the graph lists the hours and the bottom breaks down each hour into minutes.
+From the depiction we see that most rides are about 10 minutes in length and the most rides in NYC seem are under 30 minute.
+This may suggest that the bikeshare in Des Moines would be successful if the radius of the bikeshare territory would be within a 30-minute bike route.

+graph1
 <img width="623" alt="Screenshot (253)" src="https://user-images.githubusercontent.com/102890151/177025590-955eb673-1f7d-4f0d-b614-4172365053dc.png">

 <img width="654" alt="Screenshot (258)" src="https://user-images.githubusercontent.com/102890151/177025754-0dd0e606-a350-4230-8bec-fa50fdddf2a3.png">